yukisai24/jw-boilerplate/README.md

 - shadcn/ui
 - tailwind + cva
 - react hook form + zod
+- react-use

 ## Setup environment guide

 ### Node

 - Using command `node -v` to check whether node version and install correct version

 - You can use `nvm` tool for node version management